constructicon/ukrainian/content/instructions-english.md

 ### 4.4.1.
 Semantic types

-In the Russian Constructicon, we adopt a set of terms to tag semantic types of constructions.
+In the Russian Constructicon, we employ a set of terms to tag semantic types of constructions.
 Explanations of individual semantic tags are available [here](https://constructicon.github.io/russian/semantic-types/).

 ### 4.4.2.
 Semantic roles

 We annotate all definitions of constructions and corpus-based example sentences for semantic roles, focusing primarily on the semantic roles of the slots.
 In descriptions of constructions, the annotated portions of text are put in square brackets [], and the corresponding semantic role appears in the subscript highlighted with color.
-In Advanced Search, the user can search for constructions with the slots that perform a particular semantic role.
-Our understanding of semantic roles does not deviate from the standard (cf. Апресян 1974/1995).
+In Advanced Search, the user can search for constructions with slots that perform a particular semantic role.
+Our understanding of semantic roles does not deviate from standard linguistic descriptions (cf. Апресян 1974/1995).
 Explanations and illustrations of semantic roles will appear here later.